siemeris/siemeris/README.md

 <p>My name is Isabel, I'm a proactive full-stack developer :woman_technologist: My goal is to create software that will make life easier for all :earth_americas: </p>

 - 🔭 I’m currently working on projects with Javascript, ReactJs, Python and Flask.
-- 🌱 I’m currently learning AWS.
+- 🌱 I’m currently learning AWS Cloud Practitioner.
 - 👯 I’m looking to collaborate on any full-stack software development project and further develop my skills and knowledge.
 - 💬 Ask me about computational logic.